 A: Yes.
 Microfilm reels of the Research Library’s Logbooks are available through interlibrary loan.
 All loans must be orchestrated through a university or library.
 There is a $15.00 charge per loaned reel, and only one reel per loan is permitted.
 Inter-library loan can be arranged by calling the Research Library at: (508) 997-0046 ext.
 134, or by email at firstname.lastname@example.org.

 Q: Are there any fees for conducting research?

-A: There is a $14.00 daily research fee.
-Members of the museum, however, may conduct their research free of charge as part of their membership.
-All research fees must be paid at the Museum's admission desk prior to entering the Library.
+A: Members* always free, non-members $17.
+All research fees must be paid at the Museum’s admission desk prior to entering the Library.

 Q: Can I make photocopies of materials in the Research Library?